MLW Fusion preview: Impact World Champion Josh Alexander in action on tonight's Pro Wrestling TV show - Pro Wrestling Dot Net

 -Doctor Dax vs. The Great Moses

-Powell’s POV: I assume that MLW is airing the Alexander vs. Fatu match from the Ric Flair’s Last Match event, as that’s the only singles match between the two that I am aware of.
+Powell’s POV: This show was originally scheduled to air last week and was postponed.
+The Alexander vs. Fatu match first aired on the Ric Flair’s Last Match event.
 MLW Fusion streams Thursdays on Pro Wrestling TV at 7CT/8ET.
 The show is replayed Saturdays on beIN Sports at 7CT/8ET.
 My weekly audio reviews of MLW Fusion are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment